🏎️ Audi TT (1998–2023) – History, leather colors, engine variants & equipment

-The Audi TT is considered an icon of automotive design.
-From the first generation in 1998 until the end of production 2023 As a coupé and roadster, it impressed with its striking design, powerful engines, and exclusive leather colors.
-In this article, you will receive the complete overview: all leather colors & color codes, engine variants, equipment and special models.
+The Audi TT It is considered an icon of automotive design.
+From the first generation in 2017 1998 until the end of production 2023 It impressed as a coupé and roadster with its striking design, powerful engines, and exclusive leather colors.
+In this article, you'll find the complete overview: all leather colors & Color codes, engine variants, equipment options and special models.

 📌 The history of the Audi TT